 - Step 1: Visit your doctor and complete all the medical processes before filing the claim.

-- Step 2: Schedule a consultation session with a personal injury attorney to present your case and ask for advice on how to proceed.
+- Step 2: Schedule a consultation session with a personal injury attorney in San Diego to present your case and ask for advice on how to proceed.
 If you need clarification about your rights or the policies, this is the time to clear them out.
 Ask them to determine the amount of your claim or comparative negligence (fault distribution if you are partly at fault).

 - Step 3: Start investigating.
 Gather all the evidence you need and properly document them to back every aspect of your claim.
 If possible, click pictures or take videos of the accident scene, if you’re able, and your injury after it has been treated.